grafana/grafana/docs/sources/dashboards/create-reports/index.md

 ## Requirements

 - SMTP must be configured for reports to be sent.
-Refer to [SMTP][] in [Configuration][] for more information.
+Refer to [SMTP](ref:smtp) in [Configuration](ref:configuration) for more information.
 - The Image Renderer plugin must be installed or the remote rendering service must be set up.
-Refer to [Image rendering][] for more information.
+Refer to [Image rendering](ref:image-rendering) for more information.

 ## Access control

-When [RBAC][] is enabled, you need to have the relevant [Permissions][] to create and manage reports.
+When [RBAC](ref:rbac) is enabled, you need to have the relevant [Permissions][] to create and manage reports.

 ## Create or update a report

 Only organization administrators can create reports by default.
-You can customize who can create reports with [Role-based access control][].
+You can customize who can create reports with [Role-based access control](ref:role-based-access-control).

 1. Click **Dashboards > Reports** in the side navigation menu.